RobbieDemaegdt/dataminer-docs/develop/webservices/WS_v1/WS_About_v1/Using_the_Web_Services_v1.md

 For JSON requests, the URL should include the method, in the format `http(s)://{DMA IP}/API/v1/Json.asmx/{Method}`.

-The fields for each method will be serialized in a JSON without root element.
+The fields for each method should be JSON serialized and placed in the body of the API request.

 For examples, see [JSON examples](xref:WS_v1_examples#json-examples).